-Few investors are aware of the tremendous damage so-called frictional expenses impose on investment performance.
-By merely reducing these expenses, you may be able to significantly increase your long-term rate of return by lowering your overall cost basis.
+Friction costs are the fees and other associated expenses that come with a financial transaction.
+They may be direct or indirect.
+By reducing these expenses, you may be able to significantly increase your long-term rate of return by lowering your overall cost basis.

-Asset management fees can be an even greater impediment to long-term wealth building.
-Many firms focusing on high-net-worth clients will charge fees of 1.5% of assets.
-A family with a $10 million net worth, under this type of arrangement, would pay $150,000 per year in fees even if they lost money on their investments.
+Asset management fees can be another obstacle to long-term wealth building.
+Many firms focusing on high-net-worth clients will charge fees of 1.5% of assets under management.
+Under this type of arrangement, a family with a net worth of $10 million would pay $150,000 per year in fees, even if they lost money on their investments.

 Capital Gains Tax

 Capital gains tax is the tax owed on any investments that you sell at a gain.
 Capital gains taxes can be short-term (on assets owned less than a year) or long-term (on assets owned longer than a year).